Level 4, 18 North Tce, Adelaide SA

 • Ensure you follow pre-operative instructions from your surgeon, such as fasting times, or your procedure may have to be cancelled.

 • You may wish to pre purchase medical grade camouflage makeup, to help cover any residual redness or bruising post surgery.
-Many of our facial procedure patients find this helpful when getting back to day-to-day activities.
+Many facial procedure patients find this helpful when getting back to day-to-day activities.
 As a practice we stock the complete Jane Iredale collection for patients to purchase, a medical grade mineral makeup range that is safe to use post operatively.

 • Prepare your recovery area!
 You’ll want to have everything you need to recover easily accessible and within arms reach.
 We suggest comfortable pillows, icepacks, prescribed medications, emergency contact details, a phone, as well as things to keep you entertained.
 Previous blepharoplasty patients also recommend having more than one cooling gel eye mask, so you always have one in the fridge/freezer ready to go.